Skip to content

 Pre-requisites

-1. the latest version of the Supabase CLI
+1. The latest version of the Supabase CLI to create and upload functions from your computer.

-3. a text editor such as Visual Studio Code
+3. A text editor like Visual Studio Code for writing and editing functions.

 Process overview